jeaye/blog.jeaye.com/_drafts/gruvbox.md

 blue that it's shocking when I temporarily disable it to compare.

-As for the remaining eye strain, perhaps it's best to just finish computing earlier at night and starting my book reading earlier.
+As for the remaining eye strain, perhaps it's best to just finish computing earlier at night and schedule more time for reading.